Special resources for coping during the COVID-19 pandemic

 Counseling is a place where you can talk safely with someone who is eager to listen to your concerns.
 It’s a time to learn new skills and new ways of looking at situations.
 At OBU, we’re eager to come alongside you, listen carefully, and help you decide how to handle the difficulty you’re facing.
 Some students benefit from one or two sessions of problem-solving, while some concerns may require more time.
 It is our sincere intent to provide good counsel based upon sound psychological understanding, Biblical principles and Christian values.

 In the beginning stage of counseling, your counselor will ask questions to develop a better understanding of the issue you’re facing, and to get to know you personally.
 As counseling proceeds, the trust between us can build so that a working partnership is developed.
 The goal is to help you explore your key thoughts and feelings, and help you make wise decisions about how to handle and respond to your feelings, relationships, concerns, or life situation.
-Incorrect thinking sometimes has to be examined and changed.
+Frequently, incorrect thinking also has to be recognized, examined and changed.

 What about the cost?